If you’ve ever wondered what a motif is and how to use one in your novel, read this post. We define it and give you examples of motifs in stories.

 - In The Old Man And The Sea, Ernest Hemingway uses references to Jesus Christ when describing Santiago.
 Santiago cuts the palms of his hand with fishing line.
-He makes noises a man would make if he was having nails driven though his hands when he is attacked by sharks.
+When he is in pain, he makes noises a man would make if he were having nails driven though his hands.
 In the end, Santiago, like Jesus, sacrifices his life for others.

 - In Romeo and Juliet by William Shakespeare there is a motif of light and dark.
 Romeo constantly refers to Juliet as a source of light, and Juliet says that Romeo lights her.
 The lovers are described as stars that light the darkness of the sky.
 Their love is described as a flash of lightning.

 - In Arthur Miller‘s play, Death of a Salesman, the sound of a flute is a recurrent, nostalgic motif conveying rural, idyllic notions.
 ‘A melody is heard, played upon the flute.
 It is small and fine, telling of grass, and trees and the horizon.’

 - In Things Fall Apart, Chinua Achebe uses the motif of sacrificial rituals to show how these sometimes cruel traditions helped the colonialists infiltrate the community.

 - How To Write The Middle Of Your Novel

 - 5 Things Writers Can Be Thankful For

 - What Is A Bildungsroman And How Do I Write One?